HariPrabu741/HariPrabu741/README.md

 ### Hi everyone, I'm Hari Prabu. 👋

 - 🔭 AI/ML Engineer @TheSmartBridge.
-- 🌱 I’m currently learning Data Science.
-Sky is the limit.
+- 🌱 Sky is the limit.
+- 💯 Enjoy and learn from every second.
 - 😄 Goals: Become an expert in DS.
 - ⚡ Fun - Honesty - Love - Learning